K-Scar

 Jayu-ro

-Every morning, commuters scroll their phones as North Korean watchtowers slide past the bus window.
+Every morning, commuters heading to Seoul scroll their phones as the North Korean landscape slides past the bus window.
 A drive along South Korea’s strangest motorway.

 Imjingak